-Finding: As noted above, the buildings at Rock Creek will operating as usual throughout the construction schedule requiring careful and accurate project scheduling.
+Finding: Public Safety services will be operating as usual throughout the construction schedule requiring careful and accurate project scheduling.

-"(M) Whether the public improvement will require a single phase of construction work or multiple phases of construction work to address specific project conditions:"
+"(M) Whether the public improvement will require a single phase of construction work or multiple phases of construction work to address specific project conditions;"

-Finding: The construction is planned as a single phase to take place in summer 2020, however the College will consider recommendations from the design and construction teams for an alternative schedule.
+Finding: The construction may be done in one or two phases depending on recommendations from the design and construction teams for the schedule.